rouanw/google-doc-html-to-kindle/README.md

 You need node installed.
 You need to download the `kindlegen` script from Amazon.

 - Clone this repository

-- Place the `kindlegen` script in the directory
+- ~~Place the `kindlegen` script in the directory~~
+- Install Kindle Previewer (recommended with Homebrew)
+- KINDLEGEN="/Applications/Kindle Previewer 3.app/Contents/lib/fc/bin/kindlegen"

 - Create a `config.json` object in the directory with the following configuration: